 In that sense, Some Sevit is the more structured Banpo and the walkway side is the more experiential Banpo.
 The best route usually samples both briefly instead of choosing only one.

-— Who will enjoy Banpo more than Yeouido at night
+Who should choose Banpo instead of Yeouido at night

 Banpo is better for visitors who want the evening itself to feel visually decisive.
 It rewards shorter, sharper scene changes: bridge structure, fountain timing, reflections, and a stronger sense that the river has become a composed Seoul night view.